epfl-lara/fit-code/README.md

 You can rebuild the file `stainless-fit-0.0.2.vsix` from source by running `vsce package` (after installing `vcse` with `npm install -g vsce` and all dependencies of the project using `npm install`).

+## Description

+This extension contains:
+* [A grammar](syntaxes/stainless-fit.tmLanguage.json) to define the scopes of the syntax.
+* [A theme file](themes/stainless-fit-color-theme.json) for changing the colors associated to the scopes defined above.
+* [A typescript file](src/extension.ts) that defines the `extension.eraseTypeAnnotations` command.